SilvioDallAcqua/terrain-rgb/README.md

 # terrain-rgb
-Create a terrain-rgb from swissaltiregio
+Create a terrain-rgb from swissALTIRegio

 ![1](./images/10.png)